movementlabsxyz/MIP/MIP/mip-34/README.md

 **ProtoBlock**.
 Each round corresponds to the processing of a batch of transactions, called _protoBlock_, which is proposed by the _sequencer_ (can be centralized, decentralized, shared).

 **L2Block**.
-For the vast majority of cases we mean L2Blocks, thus we will omit the "L2-" prefix, i.e. by _block_ we mean L2Block.
-A node with execution capability is in charge of validating the transactions in a protoBlock and calculate the new state.
-Since the protoBlockes are provided by the sequencer, the new state and the state roots for a block are deterministic.
+A node with execution capability is in charge of validating the transactions in a protoBlock and calculates the new state.
+This results in a block with state commitments, and we call this block L2Block.
+For the vast majority of cases when we refer to blocks we mean L2Blocks, thus we will omit the "L2-" prefix.
+Since protoBlocks are provided by the sequencer, the new state and the state roots for a block are deterministic.
 For a protoBlock $b$ the state is $S_b$ and the state root is $H(S_b)$.
 From the protoBlock $b$ and the state $S_b$ the block $B$ is computed (which contains the information of the protoBlock and the state root).

 **SuperBlock**.
 L2Blocks can be constructed and confirmed on L2 at a higher rate than is feasible for L1.
 We group L2Blocks into a _superBlock_ that is confirmed together.

 **Local validation**.
-Since a block is deterministically calculated we say a block (and the associated new state) is _validated locally_ once the execution engine calculates it from the protoBlock.
+Since a block is deterministically calculated we say that a block (and the associated new state) is _validated locally_ once the execution engine calculates it from the protoBlock.

 The validity judgement to be made is:
 > [!NOTE]